-You may be homeless if you live in unsuitable housing, don't have rights to stay where you are or you're sleeping rough.
-Find out about help if you're homeless.
+You may be homeless if you're sleeping rough, don't have rights to stay where you are or you live in unsuitable housing.

-- live somewhere where you have no legal right to stay, such as if you are squatting
+- squatting (because you have no legal right to stay)

 Homelessness affects a wide variety of people.
 Some people may be more vulnerable to homelessness.